Skip to main content

 After the script exits, run ados status on the board.
 You should see services in the active (running) state.

-The install command flow does not need a Chromium browser, because the install runs on the board over SSH.
-Any browser that displays Mission Control will show you the command.
+The install command runs on the board over SSH, so any browser that displays Mission Control will show you the command.
+A Chromium-family browser is only needed for the flight controller firmware flow, which uses WebUSB and WebSerial.

-Once the agent is running, the board joins your fleet through the same pairing flow regardless of how you installed it.
+Once the agent is running, the board joins your fleet through the same pairing flow.
+The default and primary path is local, over the LAN.

 1